 "Innovative, entertaining and practical" - Cameron McNeish

 The Speyside Way is one of Scotland’s Great Trails.
-It runs for 80 miles (128 km) from the fishing port of Buckie to Aviemore in the foothills of the Cairngorms.
+Its main spine runs for 85 miles (136 km) from the fishing port of Buckie to Newtonmore in the Cairngorms National Park, with an optional 16-mile spur to Tomintoul via Glenlivet.
 Following the lovely valley of the River Spey, you walk through countryside rich in malt whisky and wildlife, along riverside paths, railway trackbed and forest and moorland tracks.

 This guidebook contains all you need to plan and enjoy the Speyside Way: